 Hope this helps, Mary Ellen, and good luck!

-Anyone else have suggestions?
+Anyone else have suggestions with how to deal with weak wi-fi signals in shared spaces?
 If so, post ’em below in the comments.